 Courses in French and Francophone studies help students to learn basic communication skills, appreciate other cultures through language, and go beyond the study of language to achieve a deeper understanding of diverse peoples by way of their literatures and other modes of cultural production.
 Texts and film are analyzed closely from a contemporary critical perspective with attention to their cultural and historical context.
 All courses are taught in French, except in the case of some courses cross-listed with other departments or programs, which may be taught in English.
 More information on the Department of French and Francophone Studies is available on the website (bates.edu/french).

 French and Francophone studies aims at flexibility within a structure that affords a diversity of experience in Francophone culture and literature and continuous training in the use of the language.
 It provides effective preparation for graduate work but is not conceived as strictly preprofessional.
-The significance of French is highlighted by the college's proximity to Québec and by the large number of Franco-Americans who live and work in northern New England.
-In addition to France's literary tradition, the Francophone histories and cultures of North Africa, West Africa, the Caribbean, and Québec have produced writers and artists who have influenced the world broadly with their cultural and artistic dynamism and insight, making French and Francophone cultural production a truly rich and varied platform to explore gender, sexuality, race, religion, and nalionality.
+The significance of French is highlighted by the college's proximity to Québec and by the large number of Franco-Americans and new Mainers from African countries who live and work in northern New England.
+In addition to France's literary tradition, the Francophone histories and cultures of North African countries, West Africa, the Caribbean, and Québec have produced writers and artists who have influenced the world broadly with their cultural and artistic dynamism and insight, making French and Francophone cultural production a truly rich and varied platform to explore gender, sexuality, race, religion, and nationality.

 Placement in French CoursesStudents entering courses in the department are advised of the following general policies and procedures.
 The beginning (101–102) sequence is reserved for true beginners in the language.
 Those with more than two years of secondary school study are not admitted at this level and are encouraged to enter at the 200 level, or, in some cases, 102 in the spring semester; students who have followed a conventional sequence of language study in high school (generally three to four years, sometimes more, sometimes involving Advanced Placement courses) are advised to enroll at the early to mid-200 level: 201 for general review or other intermediate courses that concentrate variously on introductions to culture, spoken language, and/or literature.
 Students are strongly encouraged to consult the self-placement test (bates.edu/french/academics/placement-form/).